The Door of Opportunities

-The Paris 2024 Olympic Games have spotlighted the global reach of athletics, with a historic moment for Pakistan as Arshad Nadeem clinched the gold medal in the javelin throw.
-This victory not only marks the first significant milestone in his career but also serves as a beacon of hope for countless young and talented individuals across the nation.
-It fills our hearts with immense pride and patriotism.
+The Paris 2024 Olympic Games has highlighted the global impact of athletics, marking a historic moment for Pakistan as Arshad Nadeem secured a gold medal in the javelin throw.
+This triumph opens the door to success for him and serves as a beacon of hope for many young and talented individuals, filling our hearts with immense pride and patriotism.

-This remarkable achievement underscores the urgent need for government support to nurture talented youth who possess potential but lack the necessary resources and guidance.
-The recently introduced Youth Sports Festival is a commendable initiative, providing a platform for young athletes to showcase their abilities and bring honor to the nation.
+This milestone achievement underscores the need for government support to nurture talented youth who possess potential but lack resources and guidance.
+The recently introduced Youth Sports Festival is a commendable initiative, providing a platform for young athletes to showcase their capabilities and bring pride to the nation.

-As we celebrate Arshad Nadeem’s victory, we recognize how patriotism can elevate an individual from being just a son or daughter of their parents to becoming a son or daughter of the nation.
+As we celebrate Arshad Nadeem’s victory, we recognise that patriotism can elevate an individual from being just a son or daughter of their parents to becoming a son or daughter of the nation.
 Let us continue to encourage and empower our youth to achieve greatness and make our country proud.

 ADEEBA AFZAL,